The technology to amass data has outstripped our abilities to make use of it.

 Joe is a software engineer who has worked at a number of startups including Allaire, Upromise, and Onfolio.
 He also worked on Windows Live Writer

 Garrett excels at teaching, statistics, and teaching statistics.
-He wrote the popular lubridate package and is the author of Hands On Programming with R and Data Science with R, two upcoming books from O’Reilly Media.
+He wrote the popular lubridate package and is the author of Hands On Programming with R and the upcoming book, Data Science with R, from O’Reilly Media.
 He holds a PhD in Statistics and specializes in Data Visualization.
 GitHub

 Fereshteh is a software engineer that has worked at a number of startups.
 GitHub